condensetech/cdk-constructs/API.md

 This ALB is shared across multiple applications, primarily to optimize infrastructure costs by reducing the need for multiple load balancers.
 It implements the IEntrypoint interface so that it can be used in other constructs and stacks without requiring to access to the underlying construct.

-It creates an HTTPS certificate, bound to the domain name and all subdomains (unless wildcardCertificate is set to false).
 It creates an ALB with:
 - an HTTP listener that redirects all traffic to HTTPS.
 - an HTTPS listener that returns a 403 Forbidden response by default.
 - a custom security group.
 This allows to expose the security group as a property of the entrypoint construct, making it easier to reference it in other constructs.
 Finally, it creates the Route 53 A and AAAA record that point to the ALB.

+When hostedZoneProps is provided, by default this construct creates an HTTPS certificate, bound to the domain name and all subdomains (unless wildcardCertificate is set to false).
+You can also provide an existing certificate ARN through certificate.certificateArn.

 When an `entrypointName` is provided, this is used as the name of the ALB and as the prefix for the security group.
 It is also used to add an additional "Name" tag to the load balancer.